tbcgit/cleanbar/README.md

 * Atrandi_1k_stats.txt --> provides the file name in which each sequence was stored, the position of the last detected barcode, and the lengths of linkers between barcodes
 * Atrandi_1k_summary.txt  --> lists the barcodes found in both, direct and reverse complement strings for each sequence

 The CleanBar program will display on the screen the barcodes read from the Barcodes.txt file.
-And then how it detects the barcodes in the first 1000 sequences (reads) of the Atrandi_1k.fq file.
+And then how it detects the barcodes in the first 1000 sequences (reads) of the Atrandi_1k.fq file (a user-adjustable parameter with -s flag).

 -----------------------------------------------------------------------------